Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 To learn more about developing modules, check out [here](/category/developing).

 ## Vouch
 [Vouch](https://github.com/attestantio/vouch) is a multi-node validator client built by [Attestant](https://www.attestant.io/).
-Vouch is particular in that it also integrates a MEV-Boost client to interact with relays.
-The Commit-Boost PBS module is compatible with the Vouch `blockrelay` since it implements the Builder-API, just like relays do.
+Vouch is particular in that it also integrates an MEV-Boost client to interact with relays.
+The Commit-Boost PBS module is compatible with the Vouch `blockrelay` since it implements the same Builder-API as relays.
 For example, depending on your setup and preference, you may want to fetch headers from a given relay using Commit-Boost vs using the built-in Vouch `blockrelay`.

 ### Configuration
 Get familiar on how to set up Vouch [here](https://github.com/attestantio/vouch/blob/master/docs/getting_started.md).